acrossorltd/altas-git/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-ghcr.io/acrossorltd/atlas-git:alpine
+**ghcr.io/acrossorltd/atlas-git:alpine**
 Dokcerfile based on alpine.
-SSH key is required as environment variable.
+SSH key is required as an environment variable.
 It will:

 * clone the remote repo from ssh. migrations folder should be contained inside the repo.